SagarKirtakar/git-learning/README.md

 # Sagar Kirtakar Git learning Projects

-This i repo is mainly used by learning diffrent git commands
+This repo is mainly used by learning diffrent git commands